bnomei/kirby3-plopfile/README.md

 - [x] model (folder, template, options)
 - [x] plugin (user, repository, prefix, options)
 - [x] robotstxt (folder)
-- [x] snippet (folder, filename)
+- [x] snippet (folder, filename, import)
 - [x] template (folder, template, extension, options)

+> Strings with whitespace need to wrapped in single quotes.

 > `import` can be a json string, relative or absolute path to a json or yml file.
-Bypassed json strings need to be properly escaped.
+Bypassed json strings need to be wrapped in single quotes.

-> `?` can be used on `folder` prompts to default to kirbys root.
+> `?` can be used on `folder` prompts to default to kirbys root.q

 ## Roadmap